 Home: A view of Kapiti Island from the Hadfield's homestead.

 I am currently pursuing my PhD in increasing phosphorus efficiency in subtropical cropping systems under a changing climate on a joint project between The University of Queensland and the CSIRO in Queensland, Australia.

-Previously I worked as a soil scientist and agricultural systems modeller on a variety of local and global challenges such as: quantifying N2O emissions from dairy soils, improving infiltration of saline-sodic soils and reducing nitrogen losses in sugarcane systems.
+Previously I worked as a soil scientist and research technician in agricultural systems modelling on a variety of local and global challenges such as: quantifying N2O emissions from dairy soils, improving infiltration of saline-sodic soils and reducing nitrogen losses in sugarcane systems.
 I have a BSc.
 (Hons I) from Lincoln University (NZ), an MPhil from The University of Queensland and am currently pursuing a PhD in soil phosphorous cycling.

 Research example: Sustainable agriculture is required to reduce the flow of soil and nutrients out to the Great Barrier Reef " Photograph: STR/AFP/Getty Images

 In my spare time, I volunteer as a Events Coordinator and state representative for Queensland for Researchers for Agriculture in International Development (RAID).
 I also volunteer for OzHarvest to rescue quality excess food from landfill and redistribute to charities.
 OzHarvest also promotes conscious consumption through education programs, NEST and Nourish.